wes-brooks/wrbrooks.github.io/_posts/2014-3-26-notes-on-the-oracle-properties-of-the-nonparametric-adaptive-lasso.md

 date:   2014-3-26
 ---

+This is the theorem that must be adapted to prove the oracle properties of the nonparametric adaptive lasso.

 ### Theorem 2 of Zou (2006)

 This is where Zou proves the oracle properties of the adaptive lasso: